danosaku/DeepLearningModels/README.md

  Theano

- #AlexNet
+ ## AlexNet

- I modify the implementation of https://github.com/heuritech/convnets-keras to finetune in your dataset.
+ I modified the implementation of https://github.com/heuritech/convnets-keras to finetune in your dataset.

- Usage:
- Using cpu
- python finetune.py

- Using gpu
- THEANO_FLAGS=device=cuda2,floatX=float32  python finetune.py